elvatz/pwabtc/README.md

 ## How to using :
 1. Download or Clone on the repo - https://github.com/elvatz/pwabtc.git
 2. On root pwabtc folder run `npm install`
-3. Build the production on build folder by run `npm build run`
+3. Build the production on build folder by run `npm run build`
 4. Go to build folder `cd build`
 5. Create server.js and input the code